 Purchases from another state agency – refer to UPPS No. 03.04.07, Interagency or Interlocal Cooperation Contracts or Agreements.

-Purchase of electronic and information resources - Chapter III, Paragraph 19.3, TSUS Rules and Regulations, requires central review and oversight of all university acquisitions of information technology by the vice president for Information Technology or designee, “including, but not limited to, computing hardware/software, and hosting services, regardless of source of funds.”
-Administrative heads shall consult with the vice president for Information Technology or designee regarding purchases of technology products or services that are not yet centrally supported by the Information Technology division.
+Purchase of electronic and information resources – TSUS Rules and Regulations, Chapter III, Paragraph 19.3, requires central review and oversight of all university acquisitions of information technology by the vice president for Information Technology, or designee, “including, but not limited to, computing hardware/software, and hosting services, regardless of source of funds.”
+Administrative heads shall consult with the vice president for Information Technology, or designee, regarding purchases of technology products or services that are not yet centrally supported by the Information Technology division.

 Also, to optimize their accessibility, usability, security, and privacy, all electronic and information resources developed or procured for use with the TXSTATE.EDU network domain shall comply with the applicable provisions of Texas Administrative Code, Title 1, Part 10, Chapter 213, Subchapter C, Rules §213.37 and §213.38, dealing with the procurement of Electronic and Information Resources in Institutions of Higher Education, commonly known as TAC 213.

 Purchase of services performed on campus – refer to UPPS No. 04.04.17, Staff Background Checks.

 HEF purchases – refer to UPPS No. 03.02.05, Higher Education Funds (HEF).

 Embargoes and Export Laws and Regulations – Prior to shipping anything outside of the United Stated, the end user should contact the Office of Research Integrity and Compliance (ORIC) to ensure necessary steps required to comply with the law.
 Refer to UPPS No. 02.02.10, Export Control Laws and Regulations.

 Reviewers of this UPPS include the following: